Open- Label Trial of Sipuleucel-T Administered to Active Surveillance Patients for Newly Diagnosed Prostate Cancer

 The Screening Phase will begin at the completion of the informed consent process and continues until randomization.
 After Screening assessments are completed, eligible subjects will be randomized 2:1 to the sipuleucel-T arm or the control arm.
 Subjects randomized to sipuleucel-T arm will receive product as described in the sipuleucel-T approved label.

-Subjects randomized to the control arm will be followed on AS as standard of care.
+Subjects randomized to the control arm will be followed on AS.
 The Active Phase will begin at randomization and continues through completion of the end of Active Phase study visit (within 30 days of Biopsy 2).
 Once a subject from either the sipuleucel-T or control arms completes the end of Active Phase visit, they will enter the Follow-up Phase and complete Follow-up Phase visits every 6 months starting from their last Active Phase visit.
 The Follow-up Phase visits end when the last subject enrolled completes Biopsy 2 and end of Active Phase visit or until the study is terminated by the sponsor.

 You can join if…

 Open to males ages 18 years and up